Who we are

 Dabal Bahadur Basne

-Dable’s dedication to sustainable farming is reflected in his work, which has earned him several prestigious farming awards.
-His commitment to environmental stewardship and sustainable land management is evident in his focus on reforesting and revitalizing the land.
-By integrating traditional farming knowledge with modern practices, he has created a model of sustainability that others can follow.
+Dabal’s dedication to sustainable farming has earned him several prestigious farming awards.
+His commitment to environmental stewardship and land management is clear in his focus on reforesting and revitalising the land.
+By combining traditional farming knowledge with modern practices, he has created a model of sustainability others can follow.
+Since 2021, he has helped Nepal Evergreen plant over 30,000 fruit trees across local communities, helping restore family incomes and regenerate forests.

 Geraldine Deprieck